 Salt doesn’t have any starch, so the iodine stays brown.

 Flour has a lot of starch!
 The iodine turned dark purple!
 We added a few drops of water with a syringe to help our drop of iodine to mix with the flour.

 Oatmeal also has a lot of starch!
 It turned purple as well, although cooked oatmeal might have allowed the iodine to spread more thoroughly.
 Or a little more water =)

 The baking soda bubbled up and turned purple at the edges.
 The purple is probably because most baking soda has some starch mixed in, but I’m still not sure why it bubbled.
 Does anyone know?

-Update: It bubbles because baking powder contains baking soda – thanks to Carolyn Wilhelm and my IRL friend Kathy for reminding me of this!
-As Ann noted in her comment, baking soda reacts to acids, so the iodine must be slightly acidic.
+Update: It bubbles because baking powder contains baking sodamy IRL friend thanks to my IRL friend Kathy for reminding me of this!
+Baking soda reacts to acids, so the iodine must be slightly acidic.
 Here is Kathy’s explanation, if you would like the chemical details (thanks, Kathy!):

 I think you created a chemical reaction with the Iodine (I2) baking soda NaHCO3 and water H20 to form a new chemical compound and also CO2 (gas) is a biproduct… which is what the bubbles would be… this is also what makes muffins, cookies, etc rise when baked is the release of the carbon dioxide gas…

 Iodine wipes usually have povidone-iodine, which is a mixture of povidone, hydrogen iodide (which is very soluble in water and would form hydroiodic acid), and elemental iodine (which can act as an acid or base, depending on what you mix it with).
 Stirring baking soda (a base) into that should give you some excellent fizzing!